 Data Science is applied by nature.
 Applied papers in all statistical journals have the tendency of becoming more and more theoretical despite the original design.
 Statisticians and data scientists should go out to the field to work on applications.
 Applications of data science in all domains are welcome.

 In addition to all domain applications, we consider entries from data science competitions.
 There are many data science competitions such as Kaggle, Kesci, and DataCastle, among others.
-We welcome winning teams of data science competitions to share their work in the form of an academic paper, with our trainings (the copyright issue on data needs to be solved).
+We welcome winning teams of data science competitions to share their work in the form of an academic paper, with our training.

 Data Science Reviews